Yasunao Tone: Activity in the United States (1972–2025)

 Around this time, Tone became influenced by the work of East Asian Studies Scholar Shizuoka Shirakawa and his 1970 book Kanji in particular.
 The book ethnographically traces the development of kanji characters.
 Inspired by Jacques Derrida’s Of Grammatology, Tone began a process of translating kanji characters into sound.
 This would prove to be a rich avenue for Tone’s experimentation in sound seen in works like Musica Iconologos and Musica Simulacra.
 Musica Iconologos (1993) converted two poems from the Shih Ching, China’s earliest poetic anthology, into sound.
-Tone describes the process for producing his album Musica Iconologos as such: “first, the material source of the piece was derived from the poetic text of ancient China and each character of the text was converted into photographic images according to the ancient form of the Chinese characters which are closer to images than the modern form.
+Tone described the process for producing his album Musica Iconologos as such: “first, the material source of the piece was derived from the poetic text of ancient China and each character of the text was converted into photographic images according to the ancient form of the Chinese characters which are closer to images than the modern form.
 I scanned the images and digitized them, thus the images were transformed simply into 0’s and 1’s.
 Then, I obtained histograms from the binary codes and had the computer read the histograms as sound waves; thus I got sound from the images.”
 For example, “Solar Eclipse in October,” a poem composed of 262 early Chinese characters was turned into half an hour of experimental, chance-driven sound.
 A similar method was employed for Musica Simulacra, debuted in 2003, which took the Man’yoshu collection of poems of the 7th and 8th centuries as its source material.
-This particular project shows Tone’s multi-disciplinary concern in that it necessitated study of the obscure grammatology of the characters used (and sometimes invented) in the writing of the Man’yoshu anthology.
+This particular project shows Tone’s multi-disciplinary concern in that it necessitated study of the obscure grammatology of the characters used (and sometimes invented) in the writing of the Man'yōshū anthology.
+With the original poem in mind, a relationship/pattern can be established between words and sound events.
+The repetition of a word is highlighted and traceable to an analogue waveform.
+Tone used these analog patterns, in addition to an artificial three-part structures, in 'Musica Iconologs' to reduce the listeners awareness off repetition.
 His collaboration with Florian Hecker, Palimpsest, also transliterated Japanese Man'yōshū poems to sound.